intrinio/javascript-sdk/docs/FundamentalsApi.md

 #### Standardized Financials

 Returns professional-grade historical financial data.
 This data is standardized, cleansed and verified to ensure the highest quality data sourced directly from the XBRL financial statements.
-The primary purpose of standardized financials are to facilitate comparability across a single company’s fundamentals and across all companies fundamentals.
-For example, it is possible to compare total revenues between two companies as of a certain point in time, or within a single company across multiple time periods.
-This is not possible using the as reported financial statements because of the inherent complexity of reporting standards.
+The primary purpose of standardized financials are to facilitate comparability across a single company’s fundamentals and across all companies&#39; fundamentals.

 [//]: # (END_OVERVIEW)